Trends Reshaping Ecommerce Personalization in 2024

-Last year personalization was a driver of innovation in eCommerce, with AI-powered product recommendations, image recognition technology, and personalized search enhancing the customer journey.
+In the past, eCommerce personalization trends have been a driver of innovation, with AI-powered product recommendations, image recognition technology, and personalized search being the latest innovations to enhance the customer journey.

 In recent years, access to data has become more democratized within businesses.
 Ecommerce professionals have learned that the way to achieve genuine personalization is to remove data silos, and the technology is there to make this a reality.
 Today’s best-of-breed commerce systems make a point of integrating their data, providing advanced analytics and rich detail to marketing and business teams.

 But with this increase in the amount of personal data held by companies, and the relative ease of access to it by multiple teams comes questions about the privacy of your customers.

 This increased focus on privacy is prompting online brands to respond: there has been a big expansion in the number of companies that have a data privacy or compliance officer, and the budgets of privacy programs have increased substantially.

 AI and data privacy